 Now, I'm not saying that it's a simple task.
 Not all email systems will automatically play videos.
 Email marketers have to get a little creative, such as a photo with a play button that redirects to the video.
 Or using an automated GIF - it grabs attention.
 If your users are more prone to using iOS, Apple Mail, or Outlook.com, embed the video within the email.

 Well, there it is, a look at 2018 email marketing statistics and trends.
-If you're interested in learning how you can implement email marketing as part of your inbound marketing campaign, check out the free presentation below.
+If you're interested in learning how you can implement email marketing as part of your inbound marketing campaign, check out our capabilities.